justinxunhengdong/portfolio/docs/assets/md_content/13_AssassinsCreed.md

 _I wanted to find a more natural way of displaying abstracted minimap information, as is shown in this screenshot._

 My intention for starting this project was also to approach open-world design from a different angle - the nature of sprawling natural landscapes allows for the use of negative space and clearer landmarks, and is what I've explored in various projects including _A Cold Night_.
-Within the design of landscapes, forests are often used as volumes to completely hide content, due to their density and use of strong rectangular shapes.
-With this in mind, cities are essentially giant forests.
-By building a city to be navigated in the same way that an open world would be, I would be essentially relying on completely different compositional techniques to what I was used to.
-Luckily, I had a small amount of experience building cities in _A Cold Night_, and had a lot of experience exploring cities while travelling alone, and had been thinking about naturalism within open-world design for several years, so I was keen to apply what I had learnt or hypothesised.
+Cities are far denser, and require different techniques to be able to navigate them.
+I wanted to explore these techniques using a series of theories I had from travelling in various cities, and research from urban planning.

 ![A CEDEC 2017 slide describing compositional techniques in Zelda](./assets/img/md/ac/rectangles-zelda.png)
 _As shown in this slide from CEDEC describing the design of Breath of the Wild, rectangles are often used to hide objects from sight - a city is essentially full of these._